Informal education

-Informal education is a general term for education that can occur outside of a structured curriculum.
-Informal education encompasses student interests within a curriculum in a regular classroom, but is not limited to that setting.
-It works through conversation, and the exploration and enlargement of experience.
+Informal education is a general term for education that can occur outside of a traditional lecture or school based learning systems.
+The term includes customized-learning based on individual student interests within a curriculum inside a regular classroom, but is not limited to that setting.
+It could work through conversation, and the exploration and enlargement of experience.
 Sometimes there is a clear objective link to some broader plan, but not always.
-The goal is to provide learners with the tools they needs to eventually reach more complex material.
+The goal is to provide learners with the tools they need to eventually reach more complex material.
 It can refer to various forms of alternative education, such as unschooling or homeschooling, autodidacticism (self-teaching), and youth work.